 - Secondly, the Ethereum (48 ETH) the Hopper has just bought is used to buy Litecoin (153 LTC).

-- The final step is to buy back Bitcoin (1.005 BTC), completing the triangle and increasing the initial amount of Bitcoin.
+- The final step is to buy back Bitcoin (1.005 BTC), completing the triangle and increasing the amount of Bitcoin in your wallet.

 Want to learn how to setup your Market Arbitrage Hopper?
 Read the setup guide here.